tomwhross/pdb-tutorial/README.md

  27             while True:
 ```

-Sweet, now we have some more context on the `run()` method but we are currently on `:22`.
+Awesome!
+Now we have some more context on the `run()` method but we are currently on `:22`.
 Let's step in one more time so that we enter the method itself and
 then run the list command to see our current position.

 ```shell